Srbijavoz: Regional Trains

-Subotica Central Railway Station, the northernmost railway station in Serbia and one of the country’s five principal railway hubs.
-It serves the city of Subotica in the Autonomous Province of Vojvodina and represents a key transport link between capital city Belgrade, Novi Sad, and Hungary.
+Subotica Central Railway Station, is the northernmost railway station in Serbia and one of the country's five principal railway hubs.

 The Regio is a service that offers domestic connections to Novi Sad, Subotica, Niš, Zrenjanin, Valjevo, Kraljevo, Užice, Sombor, Požarevac, Zaječar, Vršac, Kikinda, Prokuplje and Ruma.
 FLIRT3 EMU of Class 413 provide the service on electrified lines, while on non-electrified lines transport is provided by RA2 DMU of Class 711.

 Regio trains also used to operate on the route from Kraljevo to North Mitrovica in North Kosovo, which was a domestic route from Serbia's point of view, but an international route from Kosovo’s point of view.